Jim Cook Jr.

-Jim Cook Jr. (born August 25, 1987, in Philadelphia, Pennsylvania) is an American writer, actor, and filmmaker, who served in the United States Army.
+Jim Cook Jr. (born August 25, 1987, in Philadelphia, Pennsylvania) is an American writer, actor, and musician who served in the United States Army.
 In 2012, Cook ran a successful election campaign by only using social media.
 He graduated from Woodstown High School in 2006.

 Biography

 Cook was raised in Pilesgrove Township, New Jersey and graduated from Woodstown High School in 2006.
 He graduated from Rowan University in May 2010 and joined the South Jersey Times as a news reporter in November the same year.

 In September 2012, Cook wrote and produced Roundabout: A New Amusement, a play about the history of the Levoy Theatre.
 The play was performed for the theater's grand opening gala.
 He has served on the theater's Board of Directors since January 2019.

 On the night before the general 2012 election, Cook launched a last-minute bid with no funding and less than 24 hours to win a seat on the Woodstown-Pilesgrove Regional School District school board of education.
 Later that month, it was announced Cook had won a seat representing Pilesgrove Township, using only social media to rally votes.

 Due to his position as an editor, Cook was urged by the South Jersey Times to decline the BOE appointment to avoid a conflict of interest, to which he agreed.

 On October 3, 2013, Cook announced his departure from the South Jersey Times and his enlistment into the United States Army.
 He completed Basic Combat Training at Fort Jackson in South Carolina in February 2014.
 He served his full enlistment at Osan Air Base in the Republic of Korea assigned to the 3rd Battlefield Coordination Detachment (3rd BCD-K).

+He currently teaches English Language Arts at Woodstown High School.